spfave/inventory-spaces/README.md

-# inventory-spaces
+# **Inventory.spaces**
+> A space inventory tracking app to experiment with FE JavaScript frameworks

+## **Summary**
-Recreating a space inventory tracking app to test different FE JavaScript frameworks with a simple CRUD application
+The goal is to implement a simple inventory tracking application with different JavaScript frontend frameworks to experiment with their primitives for application design and state management.

+&nbsp;
+## **Variants**